polyaxon/polyaxon/docs/templates/experimentation/experiment_groups.md

 ## Maximum number of experiments

 Sometimes you don't wish to explore the matrix space exhaustively.
-In that case, you can define a maximum number of experiments to explore form the matrix space.
+In that case, you can define a maximum number of experiments to explore from the matrix space.
-The value must be of course less than the total number of experiments in the matrix space, or a float value between 0 and 1 defining a percentage of the total number of experiments.
+The value must be of course less than the total number of experiments in the matrix space.

 In order to activate this option, you must update your polyaxonfile's `settings` section with `n_experiments`